Parsl/parsl/docs/userguide/monitoring.rst

 The following example shows how to enable monitoring in the Parsl configuration.
-Here the `MonitoringHub` is specified to use port 55055 to recieve monitoring messages from workers every 10 seconds.
+Here the `MonitoringHub` is specified to use port 55055 to receive monitoring messages from workers every 10 seconds.

 .. code-block:: python